-Are you searching for ways to make your business more productive?
+Are you searching for ways to become more productive?
 This article will allow you to get more work done in a shorter period, allowing your business to expand.
 Let’s look at a few simple things that your company can implement to help boost productivity.

 1. Use a Tickler File System